Should you sell your product on Amazon?

 It’s tough out there, but if you’re ready for the fight, you can do a few things to protect your income from the sharks:

 Try to have at least 25% of your sales coming from another marketplace or a platform you have more control over, like your own website.

 Amazon has automated protections that use information about your brand to remove suspected infringing or inaccurate content proactively.
 After trademarking your name, register it with Amazon Brand Registry.

-- Make a note of the serial numbers of the products you’re selling, and add it to the packaging slip
+- Make a note of the serial numbers of the products you’re selling, and add them to the packaging slip

 Electronics are the most-targeted products by scammers.
-If they’re a central tenet to your business, make sure you know which products are going out.
+If they’re a central tenet of your business, make sure you know which products are going out.

 - Send items with insurance and require a signature

 - If you have your own product and are manufacturing abroad, assemble the pieces yourself

 Your supplier won’t be able to sell your finished product to other sellers if they’re only making the parts.

 - Keep an eye on the ‘other sellers on Amazon’ tab on your product page